Fairbanks Morse 38 8-1/8 diesel engine: Specifications

 The 38 8-1/8 engines are inline diesel engines, with combustion occurring between two opposed pistons within a single cylinder liner.
 The engine has a bore of 8-1/8 inches (206.4 mm), a stroke of 10 inches (254.0 mm) for each piston, and the cylinder height is 38 in.
 The engine block is of dry block construction.
 They have been manufactured with between four and twelve cylinders, depending on application.

 Vertical force is transmitted from the opposed trunk style pistons to either an upper or lower crankshaft.
 The two crank shafts are geared together by a vertical drive shaft.
 Pistons are removed by either removing the top crankshaft, and removing from the top, or by removing through the lower crank case access doors.

 The lower crankshaft is timed 12 degrees before the upper crankshaft in order to expel exhaust gasses prior to the admittance of scavenging air.
 Fresh air cleanses the cylinders of remaining exhaust prior to the exhaust ports being covered by the rising lower piston.

-As this engine is of two stroke opposed-piston design, unlike most other two stroke engines it has no cylinder head nor mechanical valves: ports in the cylinder liners provide incoming air and exhaust.
+As this engine is of two stroke opposed-piston design, unlike most four stroke engines it has no cylinder head nor mechanical valves.
+Instead, ports in the cylinder liners provide incoming air and exhaust.
 The two camshafts on the engine provide timing for two injection pumps per cylinder.
 Porting allows exhaust gases to be expelled and scavenge air to be taken in by a positive air box pressure.
 Intake air is provided by an engine driven Roots blower or turbo-supercharger.

 Applications

 North America

 Historically, the opposed-piston engine was used in U.S. diesel-electric submarines of World War II and the 1950s.
 Surviving diesel-electric submarines with these engines include USS Pampanito, USS Blueback, USS Ling, and USS Torsk.
 This engine was also used in surface ships, notably in the diesel-electric Wind-class icebreakers and in the geared Edsall-class destroyer escorts.
 When the innovative but faulty "pancake" engines of the 1950s Tang class proved unworkable, they were replaced with World War II-style Fairbanks-Morse engines, and these remained standard on US diesel-powered submarines through the early 1960s.
 Variants of the 38 8-1/8 and other Fairbanks-Morse engines provided (and continue to provide) backup power on US nuclear submarines commissioned through the 1990s.
+In addition, certain ice-breaking class vessels of the Canadian Coast Guard used Fairbanks Morse opposed piston engines in the operation of a diesel electric/gas-turbine electric operation.
+The former CCGS Norman McLeod Rogers, which ended its service under the Chilean flag as Contraalmirante Oscar Viel Toro is one such example.